aws-actions/amazon-ecs-deploy-task-definition/.github/ISSUE_TEMPLATE/new-feature-template.md

 Add any other context, screenshots, or examples about the feature request here.

 ## Willingness to Contribute
-Are you willing to submit a PR for this feature?
+Are you willing to submit a Pull Request for this feature?
 [Yes/No]